Lynch08/Pands-Project2021/README.md

 This gave me a little confidence in the sense that I should just start from the begining with no preconcieved notions about what data was going to show me and just begin to use the skills I had aquired in my short time learning python to generate a picture of what the data was trying to display.
 I could dive into the further uses for how the method of my analysis could be used in other applications at a later time.

 Once I felt I had done adaquete research on what the data was I decided to try some simple code to output some plots, if for nothing else to have some "physical" evidence that I was making progress.
 The first decision I had to make was how did I want to have the data stored.
 I decided CSV was my best option - I was familiar with the CSV format from some light database work I had done in my professional life (importing and exporting data mainly - no real analysis) and this would be the format I would be continuing to use professionaly, so that decision was one of the easier ones I would make.
 From there I did some more research and reviewed some previous labs that had touched on CSV data during the course.
-There was so much I decided to create a new bookmarks foler in Chrome called "Pandas Project Bookmarks" - and I edited the names so it was clear what the bookmark was for(this was not always clear by the URL or given heading).
+There was so much I decided to create a new bookmarks folder in Chrome called "Pandas Project Bookmarks" - and I edited the names so it was clear what the bookmark was for(this was not always clear by the URL or given heading).

 ### First Analysis
  The first thing I did  was jump into making histograms and scatter plots and try to study them to get some insight into the data.
 I quickly realised this was a mistake as I was not really able to analyse the pictures as I had not summarised the basic data behind the graphs I was generating.
  I found an extremly useful function in the pandas libary called describe().
 This gave me some basic statistics on the data set such as mean, max, min and standard deviations.
  From these figures I could begin to do some early analysis.
   - The biggest gap between the min and max values were in the petal lengths and sepal lengths - this held through with the varience in the standard diviation.
-  - From the Mean data I could see that sepal lenght and widths were, in relitive terms, significatly larger than the petal counterparts
+  - From the Mean data I could see that sepal lenght and widths were, in relative terms, significatly larger than the petal counterparts
   - Standard Deviations showed that there was a higher varience in the petal lenght and width than the sepal lenght and width - because of this higher varience level I began to wonder if the petal data was going to show me a clearer picture of the difference between species than the sepal data - more analyis would be required.

 ### Viualisation and Analysis of Plots